thebigh2014/chocolatier-continued/README.md

 - ✏️ Covered Pretzels and Fruits *(as cooking recipes)*
 - 📋 Boxes of Chocolates *(as crafting recipes)*

+### New Required Items

+- ✅ Base Chocolate Type: Bittersweet Chocolate (>60% Cocoa)
+- ✅ Candy Coating *(aka Couverture)* Chocolate (in each base chocolate type; will be the primary ingredient for all covered items)
+- ✅ Bonbon Chocolate Press (machine)

-*The above items will __all__ be included in the initial release as well as anything needed and/or finished from below.*
+#### ⭐️ __All__ of the above items will be included in the initial release.

 #### 📍 So&hellip; Why Convert To Cooking/Crafting Recipes?

 The simple answer is that it makes things a lot easier for everyone.
-Using a single machine is very constraining, especially with how machines work *(I'm not going to go into detail here)*.
-Also, it makes more sense for these to be cooking/crafting items.
+Using a single machine for all artisan goods is very constraining, especially with how machines work *(I'm not going to go into detail here)*.
+Also, it makes more sense for some of these to be cooking/crafting items.

 ### Planned Additions

 - ✅ Truffle Powder
-- ✅ Base Chocolate Type: Bittersweet Chocolate (>60% Cocoa)
-- ✅ Candy Coating *(aka Couverture)* Chocolate (in each base chocolate type; will be the primary ingredient for all covered items)
-- ✏️ Bonbon Chocolate Press, Bar Chocolate Press, Chocolate Infuser, and Truffle Extruder (machines)
+- 📋 Bar Chocolate Press, Chocolate Infuser, and Truffle Extruder (machines)
 - 📋 Bars (flat, rectangular chocolates)
 - 📋 Infusions (varyingly shaped chocolates infused with various ingredients)
 - 📋 Truffles (decadent spherical chocolates made using truffle powder)